how to arrange flowers flawlessly and be confident in the process

-I bet you have a long list, like I do, of things you’re “not good at”.
+I bet you have a long list, like I do, of things you’re “not good at.”
 Some of those things might have landed on your list when you were a child and then over the years, little by little that list has grown.
 Well, one of the things on my list was flower arranging.
 I remember my grandmother lovingly arranging flowers in a bouquet.
 And I remember my mother struggling as she hopelessly tried to get a bunch of flowers to look like something more than just “flowers stuck in a vase.”
 She would say, “Oh, your grandmother is so good at that!” somehow planting the seed in my brain that this was something you either were or weren’t good at.

-A trip to the Flower Market
+A Trip to the Flower Market

-Flash forward to last Friday when my blogging buddy and super sweet can-do friend Janine (www.happyhappynester.com) invited me to accompany her on a trip to the San Francisco Flower Market.
+Flash forward to last Friday when my blogging buddy and super sweet can-do friend Janine of Happy Happy Nester invited me to accompany her on a trip to the San Francisco Flower Market.
 I was excited.
 What would I buy?
 Oh, probably nothing.
-I had no idea what to do with flowers (remember?).
-Or maybe I would do what I usually do to conceal this fact from the world….
-I would just buy a few flowers (all the same kind) and I would just stick them in a vase.
-Done.
+I had no idea what to do with flowers.
+Or maybe I would do what I usually do to conceal this fact from the world.
+I would just buy a few flowers, and I would just stick them in a vase.

 I watched Janine as she confidently wandered around picking up flowers, grouping them together, looking for the exact colors and composition that would look good.

-I wandered about, aimlessly….and then I started to dream.
+I wandered about aimlessly, and then I started to dream.

 What if I had the confidence that Janine did, and I could pick out flowers and make them look beautiful?